• Skip to primary navigation

 Grandma knows best, right?
 (And so do home ec teachers!)

-And I promise, you won’t want to skip out on the real deal either.
-It’s not difficult to make and it’s SO worth it for this soul-satisfying, incredibly delicious dessert.
+And I promise, this is not difficult to make and it’s SO worth it for this soul-satisfying, incredibly delicious dessert.

 OK, let’s get to making it so you can enjoy it too!